saky-semicolon/Introduction-to-Programming/README.md

   * Enables users to access data or execute programs remotely.
   * Example: modem, router, switch, Ethernet card

-# Chapter 02
+# Chapter 01
+## Programs and Programming

-Programs: A Program is a set of logically related instructions that is arranged in a sequence that directs the computer in solving a problem.
+* <b>Programs:</b> A Program is a set of logically related instructions that is arranged in a sequence that directs the computer in solving a problem.
 Computer programs are one component of software, which also includes documentation and other intangible components.
 A computer program in its human-readable form is called source code.
-Programming: The process of writing a program is called programming.
+* <b>Programming:</b> The process of writing a program is called programming.
 Computer programming is the process of performing a particular computation, usually by designing and building an executable computer program.
 Programming involves tasks such as analysis, generating algorithms, profiling algorithms' accuracy and resource consumption, and the implementation of algorithms.

+## Computer Software
-Computer Software: It can be broadly classified into two categories:
+It can be broadly classified into two categories:
 1. System Software: An operating system that manages the computer’s resources effectively, takes care of scheduling multiple jobs for execution, and manages the flow of data and instructions between the input/output units and the main memory. (ex: windows 7, windows 10, Linux, Mac. etc.)
-a.
-Language Translator
+  * Language Translator
-b.
-Operating System
+  * Operating System
-c.
-Utilities
+  * Utilities
-d.
-Special Purpose Program
+  * Special Purpose Program

 2. Application Software: Application software is written to enable the computer to solve a specific data processing task. (ex: Database management software, Spreadsheet software, multimedia software.
 Etc.)
-a.
-Pre-written software
+  * Pre-written software
-b.
-User-written application programs.
+  * User-written application programs.
 Classification of Programming Languages: Programming languages are basically classified into two main categories – Low- level language and High-level language.
 Every programming language belongs to one of these categories and sub-category.
 1. High-level language: to write application programs.
 Ex: BASIC, COBOL, FORTRAN.
 2. Middle-level language: to write applications and system programs.
 Ex: C.